Gary Bankhead

 • Selected Articles in Refereed Journals or Conference Proceedings:

-• Bankhead, G. 2021, 'A Late-Medieval Pectoral Cross Pilgrim Sign from the River Wear, Durham' In C. Caple and V. Garlick (eds) 'Studies in Archaeological Conservation'.
+• Bankhead, G. 2021.
+'A Late-Medieval Pectoral Cross Pilgrim Sign from the River Wear, Durham' In Caple, C and Garlick, V (eds) 'Studies in Archaeological Conservation'.
 Routledge.

 • Bankhead, G. & Pearce, J. in prep.
 'The Tanner Street, Bermondsey Lead Cloth Seal Assemblage - An Overview'.
 Post-Medieval Archaeology.